zognin/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters that are to be supplied by you.<br>
   e.g. in `add-o cn/CLIENT_NAME`, `CLIENT_NAME` is a parameter which can be used as `add-o cn/John Doe`.

-* You may omit items in square brackets as they are optional.<br>
+* You may omit items in square brackets as they are optional.
+However, there may be exceptions to this rule please refer to the **Note** section under each command for more details.<br>
   e.g. `cn/CLIENT_NAME [ri/INGREDIENT_NAME-QUANTITY-UNIT, ...]` can be used as `cn/John Doe ri/Garlic-1-whole` or as
   `cn/John Doe`.